bwaide/bwaide.github.io/_categories/other_media_streaming.md

 ---
 layout: category
-title: Music & Media Streaming Alternatives
+title: Other Media Streaming Alternatives
 category_name: Other Media Streaming
 description: "European alternatives to US-based media services like Spotify, Apple Music, Audible, and Kindle.
 These services offer music, audiobooks, and e-books while keeping your media consumption data in the EU."
 ---